5 Best Putting Mats in Golf (2025 Recap)

 - Cost: There's no doubt it's a more expensive mat, but it's one that will last.
 Not to mention, it's so high quality you'll actually use it, which will help your golf game a ton by mastering short putt.

 - Slightly smaller: As you can tell in my video review, the mats don't give you quite the full length due to the cup placement.
-You

 The PrimePutt mat is durable, isn’t loaded with distracting alignment lines or gimmicks, and made for serious golfers.
 If you’re ready to improve your putting at home, there’s no doubt this is one for you.